keleven-uk/pyWeatherApps/README.md

   -e, --explorer        Load program working directory into file explorer.
   -b, --build           Build the data - consolidate the spreadsheets.
   -r, --report          Report on the data - finds the monthly highs and lows.
+  -Y, --Yreport         Report on the data - finds the yearly highs and lows.
-  -rA, --ATreport       Report on the data - finds the all time highs and lows.
+  -A, --Areport         Report on the data - finds the all time highs and lows.
   -c, --create          Creates the SQLite3 database and tables.
 [WARNING WILL DROP TABLES IF EXITS].
   -V, --Verbose         Verbose - print more detail.
   -C, --Config          Print out the config values.